tschellenbach/Stream-Framework/README.md

 ```

-This example only briefly covered how Feedly works.
+This example only briefly covered how Stream Framework works.
 The full explanation can be found on read the docs.

 ## Features ##

-Feedly uses celery and Redis/Cassandra to build a system with heavy writes and extremely light reads.
+Stream Framework uses celery and Redis/Cassandra to build a system with heavy writes and extremely light reads.
 It features:

   - Asynchronous tasks (All the heavy lifting happens in the background, your users don't wait for it)
-  - Reusable components (You will need to make tradeoffs based on your use cases, Feedly doesnt get in your way)
+  - Reusable components (You will need to make tradeoffs based on your use cases, Stream Framework doesnt get in your way)
   - Full Cassandra and Redis support
   - The Cassandra storage uses the new CQL3 and Python-Driver packages, which give you access to the latest Cassandra features.
   - Built for the extremely performant Cassandra 2.0